Coordinator, FWGNA Project

 in science.
 Serials Review 15: 80-82.

-Dillon, R.T., Jr., T. Malabad, W. Orndorff, and H-P. Liu (in prep) Three new species of Fontigens (Caenogastropoda: Hydrobiidae) from caves in the Great Valley of Virginia.
+Dillon, R.T., Jr., T. Malabad, W. Orndorff, and H-P. Liu (in review) Three new species of Fontigens (Caenogastropoda: Hydrobiidae) from caves in the Great Valley of Virginia.

 Wethington, A. R., R. T. Dillon, Jr., J. M. Rhett, R. Guralnick, and C. Lydeard (in prep.)
 Allozyme, 16S, and CO1 sequence divergence among populations of the cosmopolitan freshwater snail, Physa acuta.